shuyansy/Earth-Observation-VLMs/EarthMind/README.md

-## News
-- [2025/06/01] 🔥 The technical report of EarthMind is released.
-- [2025/05/29] 🔥 EarthMind is released,  including data, model weight, training and evaluation code.

 ## Model weights
 Please download our pre-trained weights from the [link](https://huggingface.co/sy1998/EarthMind-Pretrain) and finetuned model weights from the [link](https://huggingface.co/sy1998/EarthMind-4B) (For single sensor scenarios) and [link](https://huggingface.co/sy1998/EarthMind4B_multi) (for multi sensor scenarios).